Windsor railway station, Sydney: Transport links

+Trackplan

 Description

-The Windsor station complex consists of a type-3, second-class roadside brick station building with a brick-faced platform (both (1883).
+The Windsor station complex consists of a type-3, second-class roadside brick station building with a brick-faced platform (both 1883).
 The goods yard contains a brick-faced platform, class 1, 5 tonne iron Philadelphia jib crane (1880s), modern steel framed, corrugated metal sheds (c.
 1990), and a Corrugated metal gabled gangers shed with timber frame (c.
 1883).

 Station building and platform (1883)

 The Windsor station building is a large face-brick building in what is known as a type 3 second class roadside sign.
 It is a symmetrically organised central building with two wings attached to either side.
 The Down side wing is a rectangular larger building while the Up end wing is almost a square building.
 The central building features a hipped and valley slate roof, two tall brick chimneys with corbelled tops and round hoods, moulded and dentilated eaves, a corrugated iron ogee style veranda along the street side of the central building, and a wide corrugated metal platform awning supported on cast iron columns, exposed rafters and decorative brackets.
 Wings feature flat roofs obscured behind low parapets and moulded cornices.
 The building's vertically proportioned fenestration is original with cement rendered lintels resembling segmental stone arch appearance.

 The building retains much of its internal original elements including moulded plaster cornices, timber skirtings, fireplace (blocked), mini orb ceiling lining in the office and timber joinery.
-The overall historic character of the interiors are evident despite the changes and refurbishments overtime.
+The overall historic character of the interiors are evident despite the changes and refurbishments over time.

 The station building is generally in very good condition.

 Windsor station has a brick faced road side platform with concrete deck and asphalt finish.
 White aluminium palisade fencing has been erected along the station street boundary and both ends of the platform.
 Modern platform furniture, bins, light fittings and signage also feature along the platform.